mcinglis/c-style/readme.md

 #### Declare variables when they're needed

 This reminds the reader of the type they're working with.
 It also suggests where to extract a function to minimize variable scope.
-Declaring variables when they're needed almost always leads to initialization (`int x = 1;`), rather than declaration (`int x;`).
-Initializing a variable usually means you can `const` it, too.
+Declaring variables when they're needed almost always leads to initialization (`int x = 1;`), rather than just declaration (`int x;`).
+Initializing a variable usually often means you can `const` it, too.

 To me, all declarations are shifty.